SharePoint/sp-dev-docs/docs/declarative-customization/site-design-rest-api.md

 ## UpdateSiteDesign

 Updates a site design with new values.
+In the REST call all parameters are optional except the site script Id.
+NOTE: if you had previously set the IsDefault parameter to TRUE and wish it to remain true, you must pass in this parameter again (otherwise it will be reset to FALSE).

 ### Parameters